 A deload is required on almost any training routine that puts some stress on your body for a long time.

-This program can be effectively used 6-12 weeks before even starting a deload or thinking about one, when you observe that the plateau came in.
+This program can be effectively used 6-12 weeks before you even think about deloading.
+You can consider a deload when you observe constant fatigue and plateau for a few weeks.

-I won’t go in detail here because there are many deloading techniques and from my part, a deload simply means taking it easier for a couple of workouts (I talked more about how to deload here.)
+I won’t go in detail here because there are many deloading techniques.
+A deload simply means taking it easier for a couple of workouts (I talked more about how to deload here).

-A quick example on how I would deload on this routine would be to cycle back my best weights to 80-90% and work it up in 1-2 weeks to 100% of what they were before the deload took place, after which I would strive to improve whenever I could.
+A quick example on how I would deload on this routine would be to cycle back my best weights to 80-90%, and work them up in 1-2 weeks to 100% of what they were before the deload took place.
+I would strive to improve whenever I could.

-So if my squat is 400 lbs x 5 reps, 85% would be 340 lbs so I would work it up to 400 across 2 weeks
+If my squat is 400 lbs x 5 reps, 85% of this weight is approximately 340 lbs.
+I would use 340 lbs as a deload.
+I would work it up to 400 across 2 weeks

 - 1st week: 80-85% of previous maxes